 On June 17, 2005, the House, by a vote of 221 to 184, passed H.R.
 2745, the Henry J. Hyde United Nations Reform Act of 2005.
 The wide-ranging and complex measure would require numerous State Department certifications and reports.
 The measure would withhold 50% of U.S. assessed dues to the U.N. regular budget beginning with calendar year 2007 (financed from U.S. FY2008 funds), if 32 of 40 changes were not in place, including 15 mandatory reforms.
-Among the changes sought by the legislation were: changing funding for 18 U.N. programs to be totally voluntary; creation of an independent Oversight Board; establishment of a U.N.
+Among the changes sought by the legislation were changing funding for 18 U.N. programs to be totally voluntary; creation of an independent Oversight Board; establishment of a U.N.
 Office of Ethics; barring membership on human rights bodies to countries under U.N. investigation for human rights abuses; reduction in funding for U.N.
-General Assembly Affairs and Conference Services as well as for public information; and reform in U.N. peacekeeping and establishment of a Peacebuilding Commission.
-No new or expanded peacekeeping operations would be allowed until the Secretary of State had certified that U.N. peacekeeping reforms had been achieved.
+General Assembly Affairs and Conference Services as well as for public information; and reform in U.N. peacekeeping operations would be allowed until the Secretary of State had certified that U.N. peacekeeping reforms had been achieved.